Learning from Patient Safety Incidents

 Lessons from adverse incidents

-Lessons from local incidents may not be shared widely and to improve wider patient safety, the Joint Standards Committee of the Faculty and the Intensive Care Society has created this forum to allow lessons from local investigations into adverse incidents to be disseminated to the intensive care community.
+Lessons from local incidents may not be shared widely and to improve wider patient safety, the Professional Affairs and Safety (PAS) Committee of the Faculty has developed this forum to allow lessons from local investigations into adverse incidents to be disseminated to the intensive care community.

 We welcome you to share important safety lessons that have occurred in your own departments that may have general relevance.
 Please use the form below (or your local form if you would prefer) to submit an anonymised summary of the incident, the learning arising and any changes that have been implemented to prevent future a reoccurrence.
 The forms should be sent to firstname.lastname@example.org.